Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Transition Trajectories

 \subsubsection{Evolution of energy in large-scale Fourier modes}

-In addition to $m$ and $E$, the set of (complex) Fourier coefficients spans Fourier space and thus provides a full characterization of the fluid flow.
-To visualize the spectral energy distribution in the large-scale flow structures, we use the energy in the modes $\pm \mathbf{k}_{a,b}$, denoted by $E_{a,b}$, as defined in Eq.~(\ref{eq:Eab}).
+In addition to $m$ and $\widetilde{E}$ defined in terms of the physical-space velocity field, the set of (complex) Fourier coefficients spans Fourier space and thus provides a full characterization of the fluid flow.
+To visualize the spectral energy distribution in the large-scale flow structures, we use the nondimensional energy in the modes $\pm \mathbf{k}_{a,b}$, denoted by $\widetilde{E}_{a,b}$, as defined in Eq.~(\ref{eq:Eab}).